ENGLEWOOD, Colo. -- After dropping back-to-back games, the Broncos evened their record at 2-2 with a historic win over the Raiders in Week 4.

 Check and Check.

 Raiders running back Darren McFadden rushed for just 34 yards in the game and Oakland converted just eight percent of its third-down attempts in the game.

 "Stop the run, that's our philosophy," Wolfe said.
 "Stop the run so we can them into third-and-long and get after it."

 Limiting the success of Oakland's run game on first and second downs made those third downs harder to convert and it showed in the stats.

 The Raiders' average third-down distance was 8.3 yards -- almost two full yards longer than the Broncos' previous best this season.

 That will be the goal again this week against the Patriots, who had a pair of rushers top the 100-yard mark last week in their 52-28 win over Buffalo.

 "If you stop the run, then you leave them one-dimensional," Wolfe said.
 "It puts the whole thing on Brady and the weapons they have.
 If we stop the run, make them one-dimensional, then we can bring our (pass rushers)."

 Running back Brandon Bolden exploded onto the scene last week, as the college free agent racked up 137 yards and one touchdown on 16 carries.
 Fellow running back Stevan Ridley added 106 yards and a pair of scores.

-“(New England’s run game) is very strong, and looking at film, I can see why," defensive tackle Justin Bannan said.
+"(New England's run game) is very strong, and looking at film, I can see why," defensive tackle Justin Bannan said.
 "They do a good job running the ball, and their O-line is looking really good.
 We definitely have a big challenge ahead of us."

 KOPPEN A FAMILIAR FACE TO PATRIOTS